 11.10 Scorers to be informed

-The umpires shall ensure that the scorers are informed of all agreements about hours of

-play and intervals and of any changes made thereto as permitted under this clause.
+pires shall ensure that the scorers are informed of all agreements about hours of d intervals and of any changes made thereto as permitted under this clause.

 12 START OF PLAY; CESSATION OF PLAY

 12.1 Call of Play

-The bowler's end umpire shall call Play before the first ball of the match and on the resumption of play after any interval or interruption.
+wler's end umpire shall call Play before the first ball of the match and on the tion of play after any interval or interruption.

 12.2 Call of Time

-The bowler's end umpire shall call Time, when the ball is dead, at the end of any session of play or as required by these Playing Conditions.
-See also clause 20.3 (Call of Over or Time).
+wler's end umpire shall call Time, when the ball is dead, at the end of any session or as required by these Playing Conditions.
+See also clause 20.3 (Call of Over or

 12.3 Removal of bails

-After the e call of Time, the bails shall be removed from both wickets.
+After th e call of Time, the bails shall be removed from both wickets.

 12.4 Starting a new over

-Another over shall always be started at any time during the match, unless an interval is to be taken in the circumstances set out in clause Error!
-Reference source not found. , if the umpire, walking at normal pace, has arrived at the position behind the stumps at the bowler's end before the time agreed for the next interval, or for the close of play, has been reached.
+be take r over shall always be started at any time during the match, unless an interval is to on in the circumstances set out in clause Error!
+Reference source not found. , if pire, walking at normal pace, has arrived at the position behind the stumps at the s end before the time agreed for the next interval, or for the close of play, has been d.

 12.5 Completion of an over

-Other than at gthe end of the match
+Other th nan at gthe end of the match

 12.5.1 12.5.2 if the agreed time for an interval is reached during an over, then over shall be completed before the interval is taken, except as provided for in clause 12.5.2. when less than 3 minutes remains for the time agreed for the next interval, the interval shall be taken immediately if -

 either a batsman is dismissed or retires

 or the players have occasion to leave the field

 whether this occurs during an over or at the end of the over.
 Except at the end of an innings, if an over is thus interrupted it shall be completed on the resumption of play.

 12.6 Conclusion of a match

-12.6.1 The match is concluded